 The Bank Merger Act, 12 U.S.C. § 1828(c), requires the OCC's approval for any merger between insured banks where the resulting institution will be a national bank.
 Under the Act, the OCC generally may not approve a merger which would substantially lessen competition.
 In addition, the Act also requires the OCC to take into consideration the financial and managerial resources and future prospects of the existing and proposed institutions, and the convenience and needs of the community to be served.
 For the reasons stated below, we find the Merger Application may be approved under section 1828(c).

 1. Competitive Analysis

-Since all three banks are already owned by the same bank holding company, their merger would have no anticompetitive effects.
+Since Wells and Wells-Colorado already are owned by the same bank holding company, their merger will have no anticompetitive effects.